Skip to main content

 What is Intelligent Document Processing?

-Intelligent Document Processing (IDP) is a category of software that extracts structured data from unstructured documents — automatically, reliably, and at scale.
+Intelligent Document Processing (IDP) is a category of software that extracts structured data from unstructured documents — automatically and reliably, even at high volume.
 The document arrives as a PDF, an image, or a scan.
 IDP reads it, identifies what matters, and outputs structured data: fields, values, tables — in the format your system expects.
 No manual entry.
 No copy-paste.

 Schema-First PDF Extraction in Python with Pydantic